How to Develop a Store Using Magento PWA Studio (Updated for 2024)

 One of the reasons for getting a PWA storefront project lies in the architectural transformation the store undergoes.
 Known as , this concept involves separating the frontend from the backend and moving from mere server-side rendering to the client-side one from the second visit.
 It provides various benefits to store owners, like faster page loading and the ability to add more fronts to a single codebase.

 So opting for headless commerce in the form of first getting a PWA storefront now is also a step helping merchants prepare their architecture for the future.
-As new devices will become available for shopping, the UI/UX requirements may be different due to users’ various behaviors and device peculiarities.
+As new devices become available for shopping, the UI/UX requirements may be different due to users' various behaviors and device peculiarities.
+Additionally, implementing can further enhance performance, ensuring faster load times and smoother user experiences.

 But what do you have to understand about the PWA development process?